mainkoon81/Study-09-MachineLearning-B/README.md

 > Adaboosting
  - First, fit our first weak learner in order to maximize accuracy(or equivalently minimize the size of errors): Do no better than **3 errors** !
 When it comes to the errors, it makes them bigger(punish them).
  - Our second learner needs to fix on the **mistakes** that the first one has made, correctly classifying these points at any expense, then punish the points misclassified by itself.
- - Our third learner needs to fix on the **mistakes** that the second one has made, correctly classifying these points at any expense, then punish the points misclassified by itself....we can go on and on..but let's say 3 is enough and we combine these learners and make them vote.
+ - Our third learner needs to fix on the **mistakes** that the second one has made, correctly classifying these points at any expense, then punish the points misclassified by itself....we can go on and on..but let's say 3 is enough and we combine these learners.
  - OVERALL
 <img src="https://user-images.githubusercontent.com/31917400/40181441-03733f84-59e1-11e8-866d-a3d0261ca0e1.jpg" />